AM4772/PI---Countries-App/README.md

 - The content inside the `client` folder was created using **`Create React App`**.
 - To run the app in your localhost, first run the command `npm start` from the `api` folder and then do the same from the `client` folder.
 This should open up a browser where you will see the app running.

-### 🤝🏻 &nbsp;Contact me if you have any problems with my instructions
+### 🤝🏻 &nbsp;Contact me if you have any problems with the instructions